MailTape/MailTape-v1/_posts/2018-03-11-Calypso-Valois.md

 ## Chopin - Etude po.
 25 n.
 11 ‘Le Vent d’Hiver’
 _Calypso Valois_: **"**It is one of my favorite song, it makes me feel like I’m in a vicious but fantastic whirlwind.
-It is really interesting how the main melody is played with the left hand, whereas the right hand develops a « swirling » chromaticism.**"**</p>
+It is really interesting how the main melody is played with the left hand, whereas the right hand develops a « swirling » chromaticism.**"**

 ## Karl Heinz Schäfer - Exterieur, Exterieur Nuit (ost)
 _Calypso Valois_: **"**I love soundtracks from 60s/70s/80s movies.
 After classical music, this is what I listen to the most.